Hellyer & Sons: James Edward Hellyer (Snr.)

-James Edward Hellyer also held the esteemed title of Master Carver at Portsmouth Dockyard.
+James Edward Hellyer also held the position of Master Carver at Portsmouth Dockyard.

 He is also believed to have carved a statue of George III that originally stood in Jubilee Terrace, Portsmouth.
 Figurehead commissions were not always guaranteed, so it was not uncommon for the Hellyers to work on other projects or indeed other ships carvings.

 He is also linked to an Isaac Hellyer of Weymouth; working as a statuary and stonemason.

 James Edward Hellyer is known to have designed and carved figureheads for the following vessels: